IsakJacobsson/udisc-stats-analyzer/README.md

 processes player and course data to generate detailed statistics, helping disc golf enthusiasts gain insights into their gameplay and performance trends.

-This repository contains a Python script to plot different types of stats based on your UDisc golf games.
-Follow the [Setup](#setup) to instal the prerequisit Python packages and preparing your UDisc CSV files for analysis.
+This repository contains a Python script to generate different types of stats based on your UDisc golf games.
+Follow the [Setup](#setup) to install the prerequisit Python packages and preparing your UDisc CSV files for analysis.

 After completing the setup, continue to the [Analysis](#analysis) section to learn about the different analytics, and how to use them.